Your search results in historical records can be a valuable resource. Use the following tips to get the most out of them.

 The search results are in a table.
 Records that match your search are closer to the top.

-1. Click a row.
-Record details appear in a panel on the right.
+Click a search result to view its details in the panel on the right.

 Icons